Who We Are:

 We translate our mission into several principal tasks: 1) thinking and acting strategically about properties that need protection, 2) responding when opportunities arise, 3) being diligent in our acquisition processes, 4) inventorying and monitoring properties for compliance with easements, 5) working cooperatively with landowners to help them realize their conservation goals and manage their properties, 6) educating the public about, and providing access to, natural resources, and 7) raising funds to sustain these efforts.

-Since 1987, the organization has completed 22 conservation projects including five fee-owned properties and 17 conservation easements, protecting nearly 900 acres in the Chebeague and Cumberland communities.
+Since its founding, the organization has completed 22 conservation projects including five fee-owned properties and 17 conservation easements, protecting nearly 900 acres in the towns of Chebeague Island and Cumberland.
 Many of these properties provide wonderful recreational opportunities for the public to enjoy.
-Backed by strong membership and community support, the Trust continues to work to protect vital natural resources in Cumberland and Chebeague including shoreline, nesting islands, wildlife habitat, ponds, wetlands, woodlands, riparian areas and farmland.
+Backed by strong membership and community support, the Trust continues to work to protect vital, local natural resources including undeveloped shoreline, nesting islands, wildlife corridors, ponds, wetlands, woodlands, riparian areas, farmland and trails.